SUI-Components/sui/packages/sui-logger/README.md

 [Metric type definition](./src/logger.js#73)

-> 💡 Please note that in order for metrics to work, you'd need to create a custom provider inside the ms-adit--mushroom microservice.
+> 💡 Please note that in order for metrics to work, you'd need to create a custom provider inside the ms-adit--reporter microservice.

 ```js
 logger.metric({